Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Properties of FOGGIE Stellar Halos

 The FOGGIE galaxies are shown in order of increasing total stellar mass.
 While there is a broad trend of stellar halo extent and general complexity increasing with the stellar mass of the galaxy it surrounds, we have only a small sample of galaxies and there is certainly scatter arising from their diverse histories.
 Tempest has the most compact stellar halo, with only a few streams extending beyond 100\,kpc.
 Maelstrom's stellar halo is dominated by shell structures, but it also has a large stream resulting from the ongoing tidal disruption of an LMC-mass dwarf, the core of which is still visible in the upper left of the image.
 Squall's stellar halo is relatively smooth, with only a few shell structures evident.
 However, it has four prominent satellites that have fallen in recently and are just beginning to be tidally stripped.
 Blizzard has a number of extended streams---primarily stemming from the destruction of a single dwarf satellite---coupled with a series of shells.
 The most massive galaxy, Hurricane, also has the richest stellar halo.
 This is due in part to the large number of fairly bright satellites that have survived to $z=0$ with intact cores and extended tidal streams.
 However, Hurricane has also simply accreted and disrupted considerably more satellites than any of the other galaxies, leading to a more massive and complex halo.
+It is worth noting that the bulk of the variations evident in the outer halos of these galaxies lie at extremely low surface brightnesses ($\mu_g>$33.5 mag arcsec$^{-2}$) and would therefore likely be washed out in a simulation with M$_\star\mathrm{,part}\gtrsim$10$^4$\,M$_\odot$.

 The differences between the FOGGIE stellar halos are also evident in Figure \ref{fig:sbprof}, where we show 1D surface brightness profiles of our galaxies.
 The overall shapes of the profiles are quite similar, but they vary significantly in brightness.
 In the left-hand panel, we show the azimuthally-averaged $g$-band surface brightness profile of each galaxy out to 350\,kpc.
 Note that stars still bound to satellites have been removed as described in Section \ref{kinid}.
 While Blizzard and Squall have nearly identical profiles, Hurricane is considerably brighter (1.5--2 mag\,arcsec$^{-2}$) than the other halos and Tempest is slightly dimmer (1--1.5 mag\,arcsec$^{-2}$).
 This is unsurprising given both the relative masses of the stellar halos (Figure \ref{fig:SMHM}) and their appearances (Figure \ref{fig:haloim}).
 Maelstrom's profile is nearly identical to those of Squall and Blizzard out to $\approx 200$\,kpc, but flattens out at this radius, rather than continuing to decline.
 This is due to the disruption of its LMC-mass satellite, the tidal debris from which dominates its outer halo.